 Is Heinz Ketchup Vegan?

-The Heinz ketchup ingredients list includes white sugar, but the company confirms that the sugar used in their classic recipe did not contact bone char.
+The Heinz tomato ketchup ingredients list includes white sugar, but the company confirms that the sugar used in their classic recipe did not contact bone char.
 So, that makes this product suitable for vegans.

 There are a couple of exceptions in the line of product offerings from Heinz.
 Heinz Simply Tomato Ketchup is sweetened with sugar which may be processed with bone char.